albertocruz6/Twitter_Bot-Database_Integration/README.md

 ***September 27 2020 Update!***
 ATM university classes are taking their toll but I started working on my personal page which will include a segment for the bot and its data!

+***February 11 2021 Update!***
+Switching DB loactions an engine.
+Cosidering the use of nginx to support a much more direct access to a domain through the RP-4